humaaslam46/humaaslam46/README.md

 ## Hi there 👋
+This is Huma Aslam
+i will update soon.
 <!--
 **humaaslam46/humaaslam46** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.